 What are the rules for working with the second document browser?
 The following functionalities will make your work easier:

-- When you click on a document link within a document, it will open in a second document browser, while the original document or section remains displayed.
+- When you click on an internal link within a document, it will open in a second document browser, while the original document or section remains displayed.
 This allows you to view both linked document sections at the same time.
-You can find further information on document links here.
+You can find further information on internal links here.

 Coding and coding stripes